When it comes to the cruise ship, your cabin is your home away from home. It serves as your own little private spot away from the rest of the ship.

 Who Is the Cabin Steward?
 What Do They Do?

-The first day that you arrive on your cruise, the Cabin Steward should introduce themselves.
+The first day that you arrive on your cruise, the cabin steward should introduce themselves.
 This person is the housekeeping service, and you’ll see them plenty.
 They typically come twice per day — once in the late morning and once in the evening — to clean, ready your room for the night, and restock anything you might need.
+Your room will be one of many that they tend during the cruise.

 If you need anything, don’t hesitate to ask your room steward.
 From extra towels to separating beds, they can do it all.